-My perusal from the trial records reveals that the prosecution witnesses PW1 (the victim) and PW2 were the child of tender age and the trial court convicted the appellant basing on the evidence of PW1 and PW2.
-However, I have perused the trial court proceedings and there is nowhere to show that the court has properly recorded the promise of the children to tell the truth in their evidence.
-Now if the children did not properly promise to tell the truth, it will be hard to determine if the children understand the meaning of telling the truth and this will be contrary to section 26 the Written Laws (Miscellaneous Amendment) (No.2) Act, 2016.
-Failure to record if the children promised to tell the truth and failure the court to ask children the proper questions related to the child understanding of the meaning of telling the truth meant that the court was not able to correctly conclude that the victim (the child) had sufficient understanding on the nature of oath and importance of telling the truth.
+Failure to record if the child promised to tell the truth and failure of the court to ask the child proper questions related to the child understanding of the meaning of telling the truth meant that the court was not able to correctly conclude that the victim (the child) had sufficient understanding on the nature of oath and importance of telling the truth.
 I am of the considered view that the legal requirements are conditional precedent to receipt of evidence from a child of tender years whose evidence has not been received on oath or affirmation.
-It is trait law that where there is complete omission by the trial court to correctly and properly address itself to requirements of the provisions of the law governing the competency of a child of tender years, the resulting testimony is to be discounted.
+It is trite law that where there is complete omission by the trial court to correctly and properly address itself to requirements of the provisions of the law governing the competency of a child of tender years, the resulting testimony is to be discounted.

 The legal requirements and procedures of taking evidence of the child of tender age (below 14 years old) in line with the provisions of the laws governing evidence was also underscored in MOHAMED SAINYENYE V. REPUBLIC CRIMINAL APPEAL NO.57 OF 2010 CAT (Unreported) in which the court emphasized that, where the prosecution relies on the evidence of child of tender years who does not understand the nature of the oath, the court must comply with provision of the Evidence Act Cap 6 [R.E.
-2019] which has now been amended by Act No.2 of 2016.
+2002] which has now been amended by Act No.2 of 2016.
 See Issa Salum Nambaluka v.
 Republic, Appeal No. 272 of 2018, Court of Appeal of Tanzania at Mtwara (unreported).